pypa/packaging.python.org/source/tutorials/installing-packages.rst

                 !{sys.executable} --version
         Python 3.6.3

+   It's recommended to write ``{sys.executable}`` rather than plain ``python`` in order to ensure that commands are run in the Python installation matching the currently running notebook (which may not be the same Python installation that the ``python`` command refers to).

 ..
 Note:: Due to the way most Linux distributions are handling the Python 3 migration, Linux users using the system Python without creating a virtual environment first should replace the ``python`` command in this tutorial